Pomsky Dog Breed Info – A Comprehensive Guide for 2023

-The Pomsky is silliest and cutest of all doggos having a heart of gold.
-Which is why it is so loved and sought after by dog owners around the world.
+The Pomsky is the silliest and cutest of all dogs having a heart of gold.
+This is why it is so loved and sought after by dog owners around the world.
 Here are some of the most distinctive features of a Pomsky that are guaranteed to melt anyone’s heart.

-- Cute almond-shaped eyes that may be bright-blue like the ocean or dark-black like the night sky.
+- Cute almond-shaped eyes that may be bright blues like the ocean or dark black like the night sky.

-- Pomsky have short furry tails that animatedly swish over their backs as they prance around.
+- Pomskies have short furry tails that animatedly swish over their backs as they prance around.

 - The average Pomsky weighs about 20 to 30 pounds and grows from 12 to 15 inches.